NEW BLACK BASS RULES APPROVED TO BEGIN JULY 1, 2016

 Largemouth bass are the nation’s most sought after freshwater sportfish.
 The Florida Fish and Wildlife Conservation Commission voted unanimously in February 2016 to approve new conservation rules that will go into effect on July 1, 2016 to ensure Florida remains the Bass Fishing Capital of the World.

 Seventy percent of Florida’s 1.4 million freshwater anglers target bass, generating well over $1.25 billion in economic impact.
 The Florida Fish and Wildlife Conservation Commission (FWC) recently adopted the Black Bass Management Plan (BBMP) to guide future management of largemouth bass.
 The BBMP calls for a review of all current black bass regulations.
 A team of FWC biologists is currently reviewing these regulations and working with stakeholders to determine angler desires and expectations.
 This information could lead to rule modifications throughout the state.

-Guided by survey results and fisheries data, the team has proposed a draft set of new regulations.
-The goal of future regulations is optimum sustainable use of Florida’s bass fisheries, with emphasis on high quality and trophy bass.
-Our vision is to simplify regulations where possible, while still providing diverse angling opportunities that promote high angler satisfaction.
+Guided by public input, survey results, research on regulation effectiveness and current fisheries data, the team created new regulations.
+The goal of these new regulations is "optimum sustainable use" of Florida’s bass fisheries, with emphasis on high quality and trophy bass.
+The vision is to simplify regulations where possible, while providing diverse angling opportunities that promote high angler satisfaction.